 Science shows that Meditation is Medication.
 Meditation is a practice we adopt as a daily habit.
 If you were prescribed anti depressants by a GP, you wouldn’t decide when to take your pills, the GP would advise you to take them everyday for ‘x’ weeks.
 Meditation is the same in the sense that you must practice daily to gain cure.
-What makes Meditation differ to pharmaceutical medicine is that, once you know how to meditate, it is free, you do not need to pay prescriptions for pills & potions and you need nothing to meditate, just yourself.
+What makes Meditation differ to pharmaceutical medicine is that, 1.
+It is 100% natural, you know whats in it and 2.
+To meditate is free, you need nothing to meditate, just yourself.

 People will practice Meditation for different reasons; Spiritual, Religious, Relaxation etc so what we must remember is that everyone will have different experiences with Meditation, that said in mind, every meditation is an experience.

 The first time I ever consciously partook in ‘meditation’, I was 24, and I was sat on the floor, in a beautiful ocean view apartment where I was living, on Scarborough Beach, in Perth, Western Australia.

 I felt like up until this point, (2014) I always went through life on auto pilot, not putting much thought or consideration into things, not weighing up pro’s & cons, just acting on impulse as such.
 With further research, I now understand that the prefrontal cortex (rational) part of my brain wasn’t fully developed.
 On average the human brain’s journey to ‘completion’ is usually by the age of 25.
 Which explains why most teens are fearless, they haven’t the full ability to rationalise.